-Timelines are the backbone of any project plan.
+Project timelines are the backbone of any project plan.
 They’re an incredibly useful visual project management tool that lays out your tasks and events in chronological order.
 This helps project managers plan, create schedules, prioritize work and organize tasks.

-How to Make a Timeline
+How to Make a Project Timeline

 The two most common methods to create a project timeline are Gantt chart templates and project planning software.
 You can get started with our free project timeline template and once you’re ready, you can import your data to ProjectManager to use its robust project planning features.

-1. Define your Project Scope
+1. Define Your Project Scope

-The first step in creating your timeline is determining the scope of the project.
+The first step in creating a project timeline is determining the scope of the project.
 The project scope refers to all the work required to complete your project, including tasks, deliverables and milestones.
 To define your project scope, you can begin by outlining what deliverables you are going to produce throughout the project and the tasks needed to produce them.